-Preparedness and Survival Gifts – Holiday Shopping Ideas 2012
+Prepper and Survival Gifts – Holiday Shopping Ideas for 2019

 It is hard enough to find the right Christmas present for the important people in your life.
-What do you get the person who is interested in preparedness, survival or a similar hobby?
+What do you get the person who is interested in preparedness, survival or just yearns for a bunker in the basement?
 We’ve put some good, useful suggestions together below, broken down by price point.
-We’ve found deals, whenever possible, to help you maximize your gift giving dollars and all of our recommendations are less than $100.
+We’ve found deals, whenever possible, to help you maximize your gift giving dollars and most of our recommendations are less than $100.

 $25.00 or less